 Replanting a tree uprooted must be done carefully to avoid further damage to the roots and branches of the tree.
-Raise the tree back to its original position, avoiding twisting or turning it if possible so as not to damage the roots any further.
-Apply soil around exposed roots as you move the tree and apply plenty of water; this ensures that the roots do not have air pockets around them that cause them to dry out over time.
+To ensure that the roots do not have air pockets around them that cause them to dry out over time, raise the tree back to its original position, avoiding twisting or turning it if possible.
+Apply soil around exposed roots as you move the tree and apply plenty of water.
 To support the tree, install two or more stakes outside the root zone so that you can pass tie lines around the tree from different directions.
 To prepare for transplantation, it is important to prune the tree's roots at least two to three months before moving it.